 What is the SAT?

 The SAT is one of two standardized college admissions tests in the U.S. (the other is the ACT).
 The purpose of the SAT is to put students’ academic skills in context with those of students across the U.S. and abroad.
-While some schools have test-optional policies (especially in light of the Covid-19 pandemic), most colleges require applicants to submit either SAT or ACT scores, so it’s important for students to take preparing for this exam seriously.
+While some schools have test-optional policies (especially in light of the Covid-19 pandemic), most colleges look favorably upon strong SAT or ACT scores, so it’s important for students to prepare for this exam seriously.

 On average, how long do students prepare for the SAT?

-Most students take two to three months to prepare for the SAT/ACT and about the same amount of time to prepare for each SAT II Subject Test.
-Their exact timeline depends on factors such as how much time they can commit to test prep weekly, their academic skills, and the difference between their starting score and goal score.
+Most students take two to four months to prepare for their first sitting of the SAT/ACT.
+Their exact timeline will depend on factors such as how much time they can commit to test prep weekly, their academic skills, and the difference between their starting score and goal score.
 If students prepare by themselves, they should give themselves a longer time frame to study, as it may take longer for them to learn new topics and develop test-taking strategies on their own as compared to preparing with an expert.
+We recommend that students sit for the test two to three times in order to maximize their score potential.

 Do students have to take both the SAT and the ACT?